-During the production process, which begins after scholarship auditions, mentors and industry professionals are brought in to work with performers and the scholars are asked to collaborate with towards their performance; choosing or composing work to perform.
+During the production process, which begins after scholarship auditions, mentors and industry professionals are brought in to work with the cast and scholars are asked to collaborate and choose work to perform.

 2015-16 Scholars who took part in the 2016 Arts Gala showcase also performed at other events during the year such as lunchtime concerts.
 As well as the University’s 50th celebration in Bath Abbey, before the University’s Chancellor and 800 guests.
 Scholars working on this event benefited from mentoring from musician Alexander Balanescu.
 Who assisted them to perfect an adaptation of a Micheal Nyman piece, Prospero’s Magic which was a special commission from Edge Arts Music.